For example: Pardot doesn’t support date-based replication, meaning this feature will not be available for Pardot connections.

 Uses & Considerations

 An integration’s start date can be defined when you initially connect the integration to Stitch or after the fact.
-If the date is changed after the initial setup, the integration’s Replication Keys will be reset AND a full re-sync of all the integration’s data will be queued.
+If the date is changed after the initial setup, the integration’s Replication Keys will be reset AND a full re-replication of all the integration’s data will be queued.

 Aside from ensuring Stitch replicates all the historical data you need, changing an integration’s start date can serve several other purposes:

 - Account for hard-deletes.
-While we strongly recommend you use soft-deletes whenever possible, the full re-sync triggered by changing an integration’s start date will overwrite the data in your data warehouse.
+While we strongly recommend you use soft-deletes whenever possible, the full re-replication triggered by changing an integration’s start date will overwrite the data in your data warehouse.
 This will remove any hard-deleted records that may exist in your data warehouse but not in the source.

 - Reset Replication Keys.